unclevito2017/bitcrack-hex-suffix-search-66/README.md

 # bitcrack-hex-suffix-search-
-Find private key with bitcrack stride and last 7 hex digits Script assigns 7 random hex digits <br>
+Find private key with bitcrack stride and last 7 hex digits Puzzle 66<br>
+Script assigns 7 random hex digits <br>
 writes to and checks tried.txt so never repeats the same 7 hex digits in same order. <br>
 no more that 2 adjacent identical hex characters.
 Limits the possible combinations to approx. 33 million<br>